Skip to content

 The component is referred to as the STARK Recursion, because;

-→ And produces a further zk-STARK proof of each bundle,
+• Produces a further zk-STARK proof for each bundle.

-→ The resulting zk-STARK proofs of the bundle are also collated and proved with only one zk-STARK proof.
+• The resulting zk-STARK proofs of the bundles are also collated and proved with only one zk-STARK proof.

 This way, hundreds of zk-STARK proofs are represented and proved with only one zk-STARK proof.